anishst/Learn/Testing/API Testing/API_Testing_notes.md

 ### REST API

 - returns a resource
-- stateless; one request cannot depend on any other requests; server only knows aout current request
+- stateless; one request cannot depend on any other requests; server only knows about current request

 ## Videos
  - https://bah.udemy.com/course/rest-api-flask-and-python/learn/lecture/5993706#overview